ANXS/postgresql/README.md

   - name: baz
     pass: pass
     encrypted: no       # denotes if the password is already encrypted.
+    state: "present"    # optional; one of 'present', 'absent'

 # List of schemas to be created (optional)
 postgresql_schemas: